Flexible Spending Account (FSA)

 Enrollment Period: New employees must enroll in the plan within 31 days of their hire date.
-Open enrollment occurs in November of each year and new elections take effect January 1.
-Once you enroll in the plan, you cannot stop or change your contribution until the end of the plan year, unless you experience a qualifying event.In November, during open enrollment, you determine the amount of your predictable expenses in these accounts for the plan year January 1 through December 31.
+Open enrollment occurs in October of each year and new elections take effect January 1.
+Once you enroll in the plan, you cannot stop or change your contribution until the end of the plan year, unless you experience a qualifying event.In October, during open enrollment, you determine the amount of your predictable expenses in these accounts for the plan year January 1 through December 31.
 Your election is then divided by the number of paychecks you receive during the year, and deducted from each paycheck before taxes are calculated.
-As expenses are incurred, you file a claim with ASI for reimbursement from your pre-tax Flexible Spending Account, and receive a tax-free reimbursement.
+As expenses are incurred, you simply pay for the service or product with the pre-loaded debit card from ASI.
+If you don't pay with your card and need to file a claim for reimbursement, you file a claim with ASI for reimbursement from your pre-tax Flexible Spending Account, and receive a tax-free reimbursement.
 It’s a great way to pay for predictable expenses, however, if you overestimate your election, you lose what you don’t use.

 Dependent Care FSA Overview: Dependent Care Flexible Spending Accounts create a tax break for dependent care expenses (typically child care or day care expenses) that enable you to work.
 Additionally, if you have an older dependent who lives with you at least 8 hours per day and requires someone to come into the house to assist with day-to-day living, you can claim these expenses through your Dependent Care Flexible Spending Account.
 If you are married, your spouse must be working, looking for work or be a full-time student.
 If you have a stay-at-home spouse, you should not enroll in the Dependent Care Flexible Spending Account.
 The IRS allows no more than $5,000 per household ($2,500 if you are married and file a separate tax return) be set-aside in the Dependent Care Flexible Spending Account in a calendar year.